- Contractor Resources

 IR35 is a tax avoidance legislation which was introduced as a way to combat ‘disguised employment’.
 If your contract is deemed inside IR35, your end hirer will be responsible for paying tax and National Insurance on your behalf, and will become your employer (for tax purposes).

-In April 2020, the private sector reforms are changing the responsibility for determining the status of an assignment from the contractor to the end hirer.
+The impending private sector reforms are changing the responsibility for determining the status of an assignment from the contractor to the end hirer.
 This change will bring the private sector in line with the public sector reforms in 2017.

 The impending IR35 reforms to the private sector are making many contractors question their status.
 If your end client deems your assignment inside IR35, you will no longer have access to the tax benefits associated with running your own limited company.